mit-cml/yrtoolkit/yr/tutorials/fake_voices.md

 ![The animation shows how to add a button to the interface.](../images/Fake_Voices/Add_a_button.gif){:.enlargeImage}

 You just added a component to the app, but it is not connected to anything until you code later on.
-(It's like the doorbell at your uncle's house: there might be a button on the front door, but nothing happens when you push it.)
+(It's like the doorbell at your uncle's house: there might be a button on the front door, but nothing happens when you push it because it's usually broken.)

 <p style="padding-bottom: 7px"></p>